-C-17 Government and Contractor Furnished Property
+17 Government and Contractor Furnished Property

-C-17.1 Government furnished Property (Use, Accountability, and Care)
+17.1 Government furnished Property (Use, Accountability, and Care)

-See Exhibits 3A, 3B, 3C, and 3D for further details and specifications of Government-furnished property.
+See Exhibits 3A, 3B, 3C, 3D, and 3E for further details and specifications of Government-furnished property.

 The Contractor shall be provided and shall use or operate in a responsible manner Government furnished property deemed necessary by the Government to aid the Contractor in the performance of work.
-The Contractor is solely responsible for the care and accountability of all Government provided equipment used in performance of this Contract.
+The Contractor is solely responsible for the care and accountability of all Government provided equipment used in performance of this BPA.

 - A. The Contractor shall provide an inventory of Government furnished property (GFP) on a monthly basis.
-The inventory shall include all Government furnished equipment, uniforms, and non-expendable supplementary equipment.
-See Exhibits 3A, 3B, 3C, 3D and 3E for a list of specific GFP required for this contract. - B. The following types of supplies, materials, equipment, and facilities/office space, may be furnished as deemed necessary by the Government: - 1.
+The inventory shall include all Government furnished equipment, uniforms, and non-expendable supplementary equipment. - B. The following types of supplies, materials, equipment, and facilities/office space, may/will be furnished as deemed necessary by the Government: - 1.
 Electronic, electro-mechanical and mechanical equipment, such as installed alarm and surveillance systems, communications equipment, x-ray machines, walk-through magnetometers, hand-held magnetometers, closed-circuit televisions, and security systems monitoring equipment. - 2.
 Building utilities and services will be afforded the Contractor in accordance with established building operations and procedures.
 This includes the use of concession facilities, restrooms, and medical facilities (when available, for emergency purposes). - 3.
+Limited occupation and use of federally controlled office space, where available, for the Contract Manager and/or Supervisors to conduct official Contract business.

+- 4. The Government may provide communications equipment and devices as specified in Exhibit 3A for the conduct of official business under this BPA.
+This may include desktop and mobile computer equipment, desktop and mobile telephones, facsimile machines, xerographic copiers, printers, and 2-way radio equipment. - 5.
 Unless otherwise specified, the Government is responsible for the repair and maintenance of Government furnished property.
 The Contractor is responsible for the timely reporting, as identified herein, to the COTR of any property deficiencies or losses. - C. The following administrative and procedural forms will be provided by the Government: - 1.
-All Government administrative forms prescribed for use by Contract employees under this Contract.
+All Government administrative forms prescribed for use by Contractor employees under this BPA.
 See Exhibit 1A for a complete list of required Government forms. - 2.
-Updated and signed post orders, and Master copy of Officer's Duty Book, including all inserted information required.
-The Contractor will be responsible for reproduction, initial posting, as well as posting of changes in the Officer's Duty Book. - 3.
+Officer's Duty Book, including all inserted information required.
+The COTR will provide all initial information and changes.
+The Contractor will be responsible for posting the changes in the Officer's Duty Book. - 3.
 Operations and maintenance manuals for Government provided equipment and systems, such as alarm and surveillance systems, communications equipment, x-ray machines, walk-through magnetometers, hand-held magnetometers, closed-circuit televisions, and security systems monitoring equipment.

-C-17.1-1 Use of Government Property
+17.1-1 Use of Government Property

-A. Government property shall be used for official Government business only in the performance of this Contract.
+- A. Government property shall be used for official Government business only in the performance of this BPA.
 The Contractor or the Contractor's employees will not use government property in any manner for any personal advantage, business gain, or other personal endeavor.
-The Contractor shall remunerate the Government for expenses associated with misuse or abuse of Government furnished property or equipment by the Contractor's employees.

-B. The Contractor will certify in writing all licenses and permits issued to the Contractor or Contractor employees required by law for the use and operation of Government furnished property or equipment.
+The Contractor shall remunerate the Government for expenses associated with misuse or abuse of Government furnished property or equipment by the Contractor's employees. - B. The Contractor will certify in writing all licenses and permits issued to the Contractor or Contractor employees required by law for the use and operation of Government furnished property or equipment.

-C-17.1-2 Accountability of Government Property
+17.1-2 Accountability of Government Property